Madeline Stewart: Car racing career

-Madeline began her car racing career in 2019 stepping straight from go-karts to the third tier Supercar series Super3 Series with Brad Jones Racing To accelerate her learning she also raced in the Western Australian Formula 1000 State Championship.
+Stewart began her car racing career in 2019 stepping straight from go-karts to the third tier Supercar series Super3 Series with Brad Jones Racing To accelerate her learning she also raced in the Western Australian Formula 1000 State Championship.

+Stewart at a race track in 2019.

-Madeline intended to continue to race in the Super3 Series in 2020, with Brad Jones Racing as well as planning to race a Porsche 911 GT3 Cup Car in the Thailand Super Series with Earl Bamber Motorsport.
+Stewart intended to continue to race in the Super3 Series in 2020, with Brad Jones Racing as well as planning to race a Porsche 911 GT3 Cup Car in the Thailand Super Series with Earl Bamber Motorsport.
 The global COVID-19 pandemic changed those plans.
-Madeline completed in round 1 of the Super3 Series at Sydney Motorsport Park finishing 3rd.
+Stewart completed in round 1 of the Super3 Series at Sydney Motorsport Park finishing third.
 She later competed in two rounds of the Aussie Tin Tops, a series created to give people an opportunity to race during the pandemic.
-Madeline won the Super3 class at Townsville before swapping to a Porsche 911 GT3 Cup Car with McElrea Racing for round 2 at The Bend Motorsport Park where she finished 4th in the Super Stuttgart class.
+Stewart won the Super3 class at Townsville before swapping to a Porsche 911 GT3 Cup Car with McElrea Racing for round 2 at The Bend Motorsport Park where she finished 4th in the Super Stuttgart class.

-In 2021, Madeline became one of the inaugural Porsche New Zealand Scholarship recipients.
+In 2021,Stewart became one of the inaugural Porsche New Zealand Scholarship recipients.
 The scholarship provides partial funding for her to race in the Porsche Sprint Challenge Australia in 2021 with Earl Bamber Motorsport/Porsche Team New Zealand.

 Stewart then made the shift over to racing in the USA for the 2023 Porsche Sprint Challenge North America series.
-She started her US campaign with a pole position and 2 podiums at the first round at Sebring.
-From there she collected podiums at Barber Motorsports Park, Mid-Ohio Sportscar Course and Circuit of the Americas.
+She started her US campaign with a pole position and two podiums at the first round at Sebring.
+From there, she collected podiums at Barber Motorsports Park, Mid-Ohio Sportscar Course and Circuit of the Americas.
+She finished the series 3rd overall.

-Madeline has continued her journey with JDX Racing in 2024, making the move up into Porsche Carrera Cup North America.
+Stewart has continued her journey with JDX Racing in 2024, making the move up into Porsche Carrera Cup North America.
 After a tough start to the season, Madeline recorded her first top 10 of the year at Road America.

-In 2024 Porsche Motorsport North America and Mobil 1 announced Madeline as a part of their Female Driver Development Programme which aims to help female racing drivers hone their skills and pursue their dreams of becoming professionals in the sport.
+In 2024, Porsche Motorsport North America and Mobil 1 announced Stewart as a part of their Female Driver Development Programme which aims to help female racing drivers hone their skills and pursue their dreams of becoming professionals in the sport.

+Stewart returned to JDX Racing for the 2025 Porsche Carrera Cup North America season, continuing her development within Porsche’s professional racing ladder.